Marvel's Special Presentations: Development

 Michael Giacchino, the director of Werewolf by Night, said Marvel Studios president Kevin Feige was hopeful that Werewolf by Night would be "the first of a few one-and-done stories".
 By the release of Werewolf by Night, Marvel Studios had not determined any set release plan for potential future specials.
-By March 2023, a special centered on Mephisto was reportedly in production.
+In March 2023, journalist Jeff Sneider reported that a special centered on Mephisto was being filmed during the production of the Disney+ series Agatha All Along (2024).
+Sacha Baron Cohen was expected to reprise the role, after appearing as the character in the Disney+ series Ironheart (2025).
+In May 2024, Marvel Studios revealed that its live-action Disney+ series would be released under a new "Marvel Television" banner, separate from the previous company of the same name; this followed changes that the studio made to its television approach, moving towards a more traditional model, which were revealed in October 2023.
 Feige said in July 2024 that an additional special was in development that was planned to be released after 2025, and Marvel Studios' head of streaming, television, and animation Brad Winderbaum confirmed in September that more specials would be developed.
-In February 2025, a Special Presentation centered on Frank Castle / Punisher was announced to be in development with Jon Bernthal reprising the role as well as co-writing the special; it was planned to be released in 2026.
+In February 2025, a Special Presentation centered on Frank Castle / Punisher was announced to be in development with Jon Bernthal reprising the role as well as co-writing the special; The Punisher: One Last Kill was released in May 2026 as a "Marvel Television Special Presentation".

 Logo and fanfare

 Special Presentations feature a special multicolored intro with bongo drum music, reminiscent of the CBS Special Presentation theme featured before animated holiday specials of the 1980s and 1990s.
-Giacchino (who directed and composed for Werewolf by Night) composed the fanfare, calling the opening a "love letter" to the broadcast networks' special presentation logos, which were used to indicate unique programming, something Marvel Studios wanted the Special Presentations to be as well.
+Giacchino, who also composed for Werewolf by Night, composed the fanfare and called it a "love letter" to the broadcast networks' special presentation logos, which were used to indicate unique programming which is what Marvel Studios wanted the Special Presentations to be as well.
 The intro was designed by Perception.

-Jamie Lovett at ComicBook.com called the Marvel Studios Special Presentation intro "more colorful" and its fanfare "more playful" than the normal Marvel Studios intro, while Rachel Paige from Marvel.com called the fanfare "an absolute bop, and one sure to elicit that same level of excitement" when heard as the broadcast networks' special presentations did.
+Jamie Lovett at ComicBook.com called the Special Presentation intro "more colorful" and its fanfare "more playful" than the normal Marvel Studios intro, while Rachel Paige from Marvel.com called the fanfare "an absolute bop, and one sure to elicit that same level of excitement" when heard as the broadcast networks' special presentations did.
 Comic Book Resourcess Joshua M. Patton believed this intro would "have a similar effect on new generations of kids" as the older broadcast networks' introductions did, since it "evoke[s] the memory of its CBS counterpart" and signaled to viewers they were "about to see something exciting and new".

 Specials

-All specials are being released on Disney+ and exist alongside the films and television series of their respective phase.
+Each special was released on Disney+ and exists alongside the films and television series of their respective phase.